mxayon/blog/_posts/2019-06-07-poetry-algorithms.markdown

 Cogito Ergo Sum, the self realizing logic that instantiates an object to existence in the same form poetry sets a feeling moving.

-Von Neumann - who created game theory -  [Zero-sum Game](https://en.wikipedia.org/wiki/Zero-sum_game) during the cold war and came up with a system of "Mutually Assured Destruction" - which was the start of the internet today.
+von Neumann - who created game theory -  [Zero-sum Game](https://en.wikipedia.org/wiki/Zero-sum_game) during the cold war and came up with a system of "Mutually Assured Destruction" - which was the start of the internet today.

-[Von Neumann-book](https://books.google.com/books?id=2-PeDQAAQBAJ&pg=PA8&lpg=PA8&dq=self+actualization+von+neumann&source=bl&ots=0yT0NkPSTl&sig=ACfU3U1MPr7F7pvcjtnBs9gP98Wayb0i3Q&hl=en&sa=X&ved=2ahUKEwj8ycjS6uDiAhUBHDQIHUnyB5o4ChDoATAAegQICRAB#v=onepage&q=self%20actualization%20von%20neumann&f=false) Conway's "Game of Life" and Stephen Wolfram knows that interactive algorithms are more important than the underlying mathemathical equations.
+[von Neumann-book](https://books.google.com/books?id=2-PeDQAAQBAJ&pg=PA8&lpg=PA8&dq=self+actualization+von+neumann&source=bl&ots=0yT0NkPSTl&sig=ACfU3U1MPr7F7pvcjtnBs9gP98Wayb0i3Q&hl=en&sa=X&ved=2ahUKEwj8ycjS6uDiAhUBHDQIHUnyB5o4ChDoATAAegQICRAB#v=onepage&q=self%20actualization%20von%20neumann&f=false) Conway's "Game of Life" and Stephen Wolfram knows that interactive algorithms are more important than the underlying mathemathical equations.
 The spatial and temporal interaction among entities is key to understanding their complexity.

 > Instinctive computing aims to combine primitive problem-solving strategies with instinctive cognition to solve the evolving cybernetics problems in the digital age such as autonomous robots, data intelligence, security and privacy.